The companion mass distribution of post common envelope hot subdwarf binaries: evidence for boosted and disrupted magnetic braking?: Comparison to simulations

 \subsection{Evolution under magnetic braking}

 We analytically evolved the orbital periods of the PCEBs produced by COSMIC under two MB laws following \citet{el-badry_2022}.
 Since \citet{el-badry_2022} modeled the evolution of MS + MS binaries in which {\it both} components contribute to the angular momentum loss, we modify their formalism to only include angular momentum losses due to the MS star.
-Following \citet{el-badry_2022}, we assume that the binary is tidally locked, meaning that the MS star's rotation period is equal to the orbital period, which is consistent with the COSMIC models which assumes tidal synchronization for all Roche lobe overflow binaries.
-Due to the tidal locking, the angular momentum losses from MB ultimately shrink the orbits.
+Following \citet{el-badry_2022}, we assume that the binary is tidally locked, meaning that the MS star's rotation period is equal to the orbital period, which is consistent with the COSMIC models which assumes tidal synchronization for all Roche lobe overflow binaries.\footnote{In fact, at the longer periods represented in our sample, the sdB is unlikely to be fully synchronized \citep{preece_2018, Ma2024}, but the MS companion is, which is sufficient for MB to operate.
+When the sdB becomes synchronized at $P_{\rm orb} \approx 6-8$ hours, orbital inspiral will temporarily accelerate as orbital angular momentum is used to spin up the sdB \citep[e.g.][]{Schaffenroth2021}.
+For a typical system in our sample with $M_{\rm sdB} = 0.5 M_\odot$, $M_{\rm MS} = 0.3 M_\odot$, and $P_{\rm orb} = 8$ hr, we find that the orbital angular momentum exceeds the spin angular momentum of the sdB by a factor of $\sim$1,000.
+We therefore do not attempt to model the effects of synchronization.} Due to the tidal locking, the angular momentum losses from MB ultimately shrink the orbits.
 We neglect rotational angular momentum and changes in the component masses and radii during the sdB + MS phase, as well as gravitational wave angular momentum losses.
-We evolve each binary for a time randomly drawn from $\mathcal{U}(0, 200)$ Myr, which is appropriate for a typical sdB lifetime of $\sim 200$ Myr and a constant star formation rate.
+We evolve each binary for a time randomly drawn from $\mathcal{U}(0, 200)$ Myr, which is appropriate for a typical sdB lifetime of $\sim 200$ Myr \citep{Heber_2016} and a constant star formation rate.
+Lower-mass sdBs have longer helium-burning lifetimes of up to 500 Myr.
+We show results of the same analysis with an evolution time of $\mathcal{U}(0, 500)$ Myr in Appendix \ref{appendix: longer timelife}.
 Finally, we draw a random sub sample of the simulated population according to the binaries' eclipse probability (see Appendix \ref{adx: selection function}).
-Below, we outline the analysis for the RVJ and the saturated MB prescriptions.
+Below, we outline the analysis for the RVJ and the saturated MB prescriptions evolved for $\mathcal{U}(0, 200)$ Myrs.